 Ventricular tachycardia treatment can be broken up into short term and long term treatment.

 Ventricular tachycardia may result in hemodynamic collapse and require lifesaving measures to restore normal sinus rhythm.
 Signs and symptoms of hemodynamic collapse (if these are present administer lifesaving measures):

 - Altered mental status

-A stable patient with prolonged monomorphic ventricular tachycardia but no signs of end-organ damage should be treated with medication-induced cardioversion with procainamide, sotalol or lidocaine.
-If there is left ventricular dysfunction, then cardioversion should be undertaken with amiodarone or lidocaine, these antiarrhythmics are preferred because they will not exacerbate left heart failure where procainamide may.
+A stable patient with prolonged monomorphic ventricular tachycardia but no signs of end-organ damage should be treated with medication-induced cardioversion with procainamide, sotalol, or lidocaine.
+Patients with left ventricular dysfunction should undergo cardioversion with amiodarone or lidocaine.
+These antiarrhythmics are preferable because they will not exacerbate left heart failure where procainamide may.